 Wireless home automation is not to be confused with wireless IP user interfaces.
 For example,

-a smart phone or Internet tablet with wireless connection to a Wiser home automation controller
+a smart phone or Internet tablet with wireless connection to a Wiser for C-Bus Home Automation Controller

-over your LAN WiFi or wireless Internet connection is not wireless home automation, it is instead wireless
+over your LAN WiFi or wireless Internet connection is not wireless home automation - It is instead a wireless

 You may also implement a hybrid wired and wireless home automation system, in which a wireless C-Bus home automation network